MauricioReisdoefer/fastjson-db/ROADMAP.md

-# JsonLite - Objective and Roadmap #
+# FastJson-db - Objective and Roadmap #

 ## Mission ##

-jsonlite aims to provide a lightweight JSON-based database for Python projects.
+FastJson-db aims to provide a lightweight JSON-based database for Python projects.
 It is designed for small projects, prototypes, and educational purposes, where using SQLite or other relational databases might be overkill.

-## Current Goals (v1.0) ##
+## Current Goals (v1.0.0) ##

-- Simple CRUD operations: insert, get, update, delete
+These are the adjustments we aim before oficial 1.0.0 release (leaving beta and maintaining more stable strucutre).

+### API Improvements ###

+- Simplify and unify table registration (TABLE_REGISTRY)
+- Better error messages for missing fields or wrong types
+- Cleaner integration with JsonModel subclasses

+### File Handling & Backend ###

+- Ensure safe read/write operations (atomic writes)

+### Query Enhancements ###

+- Support for complex queries (AND, OR, NOT logic)
+- Ability to chain queries (e.g., filter().exclude().order_by())

+### Documentation & Examples ###

+- Expand README with clear examples for JsonQuerier and ForeignKey
+- Provide a “cheat sheet” for common operations
+- Include migration guide from beta to stable

+### Testing & Stability ###

-- Automatic unique IDs for records
+- Full unit tests for all operations
-- Human-readable JSON file
-- Basic filtering by key/value
+- Tests for edge cases (missing keys, empty tables, invalid foreign keys)
+- Benchmark basic CRUD and query performance

 ## Philosophy ##